feliixx/mgodatagen/README.md

   "type": <string>,            // required, type of the field "nullPercentage": <int>,     // optional, int between 0 and 100.
 Percentage of documents
-                               // using this field "typeParam": ...             // parameters for this type }
+                               // using this field "maxDistinctValue": <int>,   // optional, maximum number of distinct values for this field "typeParam": ...             // parameters for this type }
 ```